Chop and drop is a relatively new concept in human agricultural history, and you may have noticed it's making big waves.

 Remember that chopping the material into smaller pieces will help it break down faster, but is not required.

-If you’ve already got swappable batteries for tools such as Milwaukee, Makita, DeWalt, Black & Decker, etc. you can grab an electric pair of hand-shears that will work with your existing batteries.
+If you've already got swappable batteries for tools such as Milwaukee, Makita, DeWalt, etc. you can grab an electric pair of hand-shears that will work with your existing batteries.
+I use this Black & Decker pair.

 This lets me carefully trim down cover crops in mixed polycrop beds without hitting your main crops.